Izabela88/walkers-website/README.md

   - #### **Organization of functionality and content**

     - Header: Logo and a collapsible menu with navigational links.
-    - Homepage: Question indicating the purpose of the page, button which directs to the search form.
+    - Homepage: Question indicating the page's purpose, the button which directs to the search form.
     - Find Petsitter: contains a form that should be used to search for a pet sitter.
     - Join Us: Information on how to start advertising as a pet sitter.
     - About: Information about the site owner.
-    - Contact: The form that allows users to send an inquiry to the owner of the website.
+    - Contact: The form allows users to send an inquiry to the owner of the website.
     - Profile page: to display all the relevant information about a user.
-    - Register: Contains the form for register an account.
+    - Register: This contains the form for registering an account.
-    - Log in: Contains the form for log in into account.
+    - Login: This contains the form for logging in to the account.
     - Footer: Links to social media, newsletter and site links.

   - #### **Interaction design**

-    - Collapsible menu
+    - Collapsible menu.
-    - Buttons, icons and links with hovering effect
+    - Buttons, icons and links with hovering effect.
-    - Pop up modal forms
+    - Pop up modal forms.

   - #### **Database structure**